-Step Action 1 Accept the payment if the conditions for receiving cash payments are met, and print the warrant from NIA.
-2 Count cash in front of the person from whom it was taken.
-3 Complete the receipt form on the warrant and ask the person to countersign the receipt.
-If possible ask another Police employee to co-sign the receipt to confirm all details are correct.
-4 Give the person a copy of the receipt.
+- Accept the payment if the conditions for receiving cash payments are met, and print the warrant from NIA. - 2 Count cash in front of the person from whom it was taken. - Complete the receipt form on the warrant and ask the person to countersign the receipt.
+If possible ask another Police employee to co-sign the receipt to confirm all details are correct. - 4 Give the person a copy of the receipt.

 If it is impractical to issue a receipt, enter the details (e.g. name, date, amount, warrant number) in your notebook and ask the person and another Police employee to sign your notebook confirming details are correct.

 5 Seal cash in a Police exhibit/security bag by sealing all edges with tape.

 The employee seizing or receiving the cash signs across the tape.
 Note that staples must not be used.

-6 Follow the procedures in the 'Cash handling' chapter if the cash cannot be passed to the court promptly by either: • depositing the money using a court authorised process or, • delivering the payment with warrant attached to the nearest court or, • depositing it in a safe and deliver to court at first available opportunity.
+- Follow the procedures in the 'Cash handling' chapter if the cash cannot be passed to the court promptly by either: - depositing the money using a court authorised process or, - delivering the payment with warrant attached to the nearest court or, - depositing it in a safe and deliver to court at first available opportunity.

 Note: It is the executing employee's responsibility to action it, or to ensure another employee attends to this promptly.

+7 Ensure that the alert in NIA is cleared.

+When a person is arrested on a fines warrant, an automated email is generated from NIA to Collections to advise them of this and what court the person will be appearing in.

-7 Email the Collections Unit Centralised Processing Centre using the Bulletin Board Notification ("Fines Warrant - Information Disclosure to Collections") to advise: any action you have taken relating to the warrant (e.g. arrest, acceptance of cash payments) the person's full name, current address, phone number and occupation, if you have not arrested the person NIA alerts you believe are incorrect.
-8 If the warrant is executed, (i.e. the person is arrested or has fully paid their fine): • create an occurrence using the incident code 2T • attach all relevant documents to the file including: - copy of the warrant - signed and witnessed receipt - copy of your Bulletin Board Notification ("Fines Warrant - Information Disclosure to Collections").
+- 8 If the warrant is executed, (i.e. the person is arrested or has fully paid their fine): - create an occurrence using the incident code 2T - attach all relevant documents to the file including: - copy of the warrant - signed and witnessed receipt - copy of the cleared Fines Warrant alert.

-The controlled document can be found in the Police Instructions site which is accessible via the New Zealand Police Intranet.